TanyaJazzTeam/18_1_02_Pub/de/tests.md

 ## General principles

-### Only depend on what you use in your BUILD rules

 TensorFlow is a large library, and depending on the full package when writing a unit test for its submodules has been a common practice.
 However, this